microsoft/vscode-tools-for-ai/README.md

 To open the explorer, do as follow:
 1. Open the command palette (View > **Command Palette** or **Ctrl+Shift+P**).
 2. Enter "ML Sample".
-3. You get a recommendation for "Machine Learning: Open Azure Machine Learning Samples Explorer", select it and press enter.
+3. You get a recommendation for "AI: Open Azure ML Sample Explorer", select it and press enter.

 ![sample explorer](media/sampleexplorer.png)